RickStrahl/Westwind.Globalization/DownloadableAssets/Readme.md

 ### What the Zip File Contains
 The zip file provides the Administration UI client side assests and .NET Resources required to run the Admin form.

-* **Copies Admin UI HTML and Resources**
+* **Copies Admin UI into wwwroot/LocalizationAdmin**
-Copies files into `wwwroot/LocalizationAdmin`, which contains the client side Localization Admin UI HTML and assets into your application. **You can move this folder** to any location you want.
+Copies files into `wwwroot/LocalizationAdmin`, which contains the **static** client side Localization Admin UI HTML and assets into your application. **You can move this folder** to any location you want.
 If you generate your `wwwroot` folder as part of a client side build, you can move the `LocalizationAdmin` folder into the client side build directory.

 * **Copies Localization Admin Resources into Properties**
 Copies `Properties\LocalizationAdminForm.resx` and `Properties\LocalizationAdminForm.de.resx` files into the `Properties` folder of your project, these are the resources required for the LocalizationAdmin backend application which serves JavaScript resources to the client.